phantasma-io-archive/TOMB/README.md

 }
 ```

-Another contract that implements a counter, this time unique per user address
+Another contract that implements a counter, this time unique per user address.

 Showcases how to validate that a transaction was done by user possessing private keys to 'from' address

 ```c#